yansongxu/yansongxu.github.io/_pages/about.md

 # 🔥 News
+- *2024.02*: &nbsp;🎉🎉 One co-authored paper about *Deformable Attention Acceleration* is accepted by DAC'24 !!!
+Congratulations to Yansong !!!!
+See you in San Francisco !!!
 - *2024.02*: &nbsp;🎉🎉 Our TCAS-II'24 paper appears on the [IEEE Xplorer](https://ieeexplore.ieee.org/document/10433078).
 - *2024.02*: &nbsp;🎉🎉 One co-authored paper about *NN data compression engine* is accepted by IEEE TCAS-II.
 Congratulations to Yuzhou !!!
 - *2024.01*: &nbsp;🎉🎉 Our TVLSI'24 paper appears on the [IEEE Xplorer](https://ieeexplore.ieee.org/document/10416684).
 - *2024.01*: &nbsp;🎉🎉 The extended paper of our DAC'23 is accepted by IEEE TVLSI !!!.
-- *2023.11*: &nbsp;🎉🎉 One co-authored paper about *SC-based MAC design* is accepted by IEEE TNANO.
+- *2023.11*: &nbsp;🎉🎉 One co-authored paper about *SC-based MAC Design* is accepted by IEEE TNANO.
 Congratulations to Aokun !!!
-- *2023.07*: &nbsp;🎉🎉 One paper about *3D sparse convolution accelerator* is accepted by ICCAD 2023.
+- *2023.07*: &nbsp;🎉🎉 One paper about *3D Sparse Convolution Accelerator* is accepted by ICCAD 2023.
 See you in San Francisco, US!
-- *2023.02*: &nbsp;🎉🎉 One paper about *feature learning network acceleration of point cloud* is accepted by DAC 2023.
+- *2023.02*: &nbsp;🎉🎉 One paper about *Feature Learning Network Acceleration of Point Clouds* is accepted by DAC 2023.
 See you in San Francisco, US!

 # 📝 Publications